-Anne Glass and Kenneth Howe, Hearing the Call
+Anne Glass and Kenneth Howell, Hearing the Call

 Anne Glass was the first driving mind behind Feed the Gap.
 The idea came after spending 5 weeks in a Tibetan monastery, and then spending some time in Washington DC.
 After learning about the pervasive nature of childhood hunger, she decided to return to Idaho.
 “Idaho,” Glass says, “is a very caring community and state.
 They actually – region by region, throughout the state – actually want to help.”

-Glass met with Kenneth Howe at a dinner, and when she expressed her ideas, Howe pointed out that she could start her own program.
+Glass met with Kenneth Howell at a dinner, and when she expressed her ideas, Howell pointed out that she could start her own program.
 Glass replied, “If we’re gonna do this, you’re coming with me.”
 They both say that it’s been one of the best and most rewarding business partnerships they’ve ever been in.

 How the Gap Works, Access to Food in Schools